He1mont/CapitalOne-Carbon-Impact/README.md

 npm install
 ```

-In backend, we use the library `axios` to interact with [Hackathon API](https://hackathon.capitalone.co.uk).
-So we need to install `axios` beforehand.

-The `egg-mock` framework and `mocha` library is adopted as the test tools for backend.
-It could be installed by the following command

 ### Frontend

 The frontend is built with the [React](https://github.com/facebook/create-react-app) library.
 Likewise, we use `npm install` to add all dependencies.